 The need for a larger meetinghouse to accommodate the growing population with large families was satisfied by the building of the second meetinghouse in 1652 on the same spot as the first.
 It was said to have had several gables with steep pitches to prevent snow from accumulating and larger plain window openings to admit more light.
 The only heat might have been provided by the parishioners’ dogs sleeping below their feet.

-During the whole period leading up to King Philip’s War in 1676, the unrest among the Indians, who were fast losing ancestral land led to tense times for the settlers along the frontier and Sudbury was a frontier town at that time.
+During the whole period leading up to King Philip’s War in 1676, the unrest among Indigenous People, who were fast losing ancestral land, led to tense times for the settlers along the frontier and Sudbury was a frontier town at that time.

 An even larger third meetinghouse was constructed thirty-four years later on the same spot in 1686.
 We have to recall that the meetinghouse was not only a place for worship but one for deciding the allotment of lands in an equitable manner.
 It was a storage spot for guns and ammunition that might be needed for later defense.
 The experience of almost having been driven back into the Atlantic by King Philip’s warriors combined with a growing population made defensive measures a must.